PennockTech/ocsprenewer/README.md

 go get -v go.pennock.tech/ocsprenewer/cmd/ocsprenewer
 ```

-There's also a script `.compile` which will embed more information about
+The script `.compile` will embed this repository's git version information
-repository versions into the binary.
-Use is optional.
+into the binary, and can be invoked as `./.compile static` to get a static
+binary.

 ### Issues